ronnyjohnti/ronnyjohnti/README.md

 ### Hi there 👋

 My Name is Ronny John.
 I've been studying computer programming since 2018.
-I love programming :heart.
+I love programming ❤️.
 It's my way to solve problems and create personal tools for study and work.

 Here, you will found my best projects developed in my studies and from ideas. 📔 💡